ola-gawell-dct/kotlin-native-lab/README.md

 #### Run on Android

-If the build was successfull the name `app` with an Android symbol infront should be displayed besides the hammer .
+If the build was successfull the name `app` with an Android symbol infront should be displayed besides the hammer.
+(If not working install Android support!!!)
 Press the Play button to the right of `app` to start the Android app.
 If you see the string "Hello from Android" on the Android emulator everything worked as expected.

 #### Run on iOS